 Vacuum Tubes are the heart of any good tube amplifier

 This is why Desert Amplifier Repair uses the Amplitrex AT1000 Tube Analyzer to test every tube that comes in.
 This testing service is always included in the basic estimate.
 The Amplitrex accurately tests hundred of popular tubes, as well as allows us to create our own custom tube tests with regulated power supplies producing actual operating voltages up to 500 volts.
 The test parameters include: emission, transconductance (GM), gas, and heater to cathode leakage.
-In addition, we can test for microphonics and curve trace plotting when in computer control mode using the dedicated computer.

 The Amplitrex AT1000 allows us to weed through tubes and pick out the good from the bad, as well as select matched and balanced tubes for phase inverters.
 Because of the ability to test at actual operating voltages, we’re also able to match power tubes with incredible accuracy and reliability.